-The 2030 Climate and Energy Framework sets out that greenhouse gas emissions shall be reduced by 40 percent below 1990 levels.
+The 2030 Climate and Energy Framework sets out that GHGs shall be reduced by 40 percent below 1990 levels.
 In addition, renewable energies are supposed to contribute 27 percent to the energy consumption until this date.
-Moreover, 27 percent of energy shall be aved against the business-as-usual scenario through raised efficiency.
-However, the 2030 targets for renewable energies and energy efficiency are only legally-binidng at the EU level, meaning that they will not be translated into nationally-binding targets as it was the case for the 2020 package.
+Moreover, 27 percent of energy shall be saved against the business-as-usual scenario through raised efficiency.
+However, the 2030 targets for renewable energies and energy efficiency are only legally-binding at the EU level, meaning that they will not be translated into nationally binding targets as it was the case for the 2020 package.
 Another objective of the 2030 framework is the completion of the internal energy market by achieving an interconnection of electricity of 15 percent between the EU member countries by 2030.
 Beyond that, the framework launched the preparation of the Energy Union which is a priority under the current presidency of Jean-Claude Juncker of the European Commission.

 With the Effort Sharing Decision (406/2009/EC) the greenhouse gas reduction goal was translated into national goals for the sectors which are not included in the EU ETS.
 The shares range from a reduction of 20% by wealthier member states to an increase of 20 percent for member states with lower capacity compared to 2005 levels.